TheImagingSource/ic4-examples/dotnet/winforms/GraphicOverlay/README.md

 Finally, the modified image buffer is passed to an `ic4.WinForms.Display` control for display.

-The drawing takes place in the callback of the IC4 `QueueSink`, as the drawing must be repeated for each new image.

 ### Setup the QueueSink
 In the `startStream` method the sink is created:
 ```C#